 What are the causes of chronic kidney failure?

-Studies have shown that people who are obese or overweight are vulnerable to develop chronic kidney complications in life.
+Studies have shown that people who are obese or overweight are vulnerable to developing chronic kidney complications in life.
 Obesity is the known cause of many chronic health problems that may also affect your kidneys’ functioning.
 Obesity increases all the causes of mortality by doubling your risk of having high blood pressure, diabetes, and high cholesterol levels, which may affect your kidneys by reducing the blood supply throughout your body, including kidneys.

 However, other environmental and biological factors may interfere with your kidneys’ functioning, including-